-To enhance the life experiences, viability and economic growth in Northern Canada, and eventually worldwide, through the development of a low-cost, zero-carbon emission air transportation system.
+To enhance the life experiences, viability and economic growth for remote locations worldwide, through the development of a low-cost, zero-carbon emission air transportation system.

-BASI has a very flat management structure, and works closely with the engineering and computer specialists that are moving the company forward.
+BASI has a very flat management structure, working directly with the engineering and computer specialists moving the company forward.
 BASI believes in employee ownership participation as policy for rewarding and building team effort.
-BASI is building a safety culture.
-Rules are adhered to and procedures are followed to ensure the maximum level of safe operations possible.
+BASI recognizes the value of safety culture and strongly encourages it.
+Rules and regulations are strictly adhered to, ensuring the safest operations possible.

-Airships are a green technology.
-They are a means of adapting to future climate change and a method of reducing the carbon emissions into our atmosphere.
-BASI is part of the non-carbon world of solar power, hydrogen and wind energy.
-It is BASI’s objective to build zero-carbon emissions transport vehicles.
+Airships are being developed as a clean technology.
+They are a means of maintaining and enhancing aspects of our global transportation system while reducing carbon emissions into the atmosphere.
+BASI is committed to using solar power and hydrogen as energy sources.
+It is BASI’s objective to build zero-carbon emissions transport vehicles for a sustainable future.